rjfarmer/pyMesa/README.md

 # pyMesa
-Allows python to interface with MESA stellar evolution code.
+pyMesa is a library allowing for the interface of the MESA stellar evolution tool with python.

+It contains:
+* Tools for downloading and install MESA and the MESASDK
+* Interface to the individual MESA modules (eos, kap etc)
+* Interface into mesastar, allowing for full control over the evolution of a star

 Current stable version is 2.0.0

 ## Requirements:
-Note: pyMesa currently only works on linux, macs will fail to build.
+Note: pyMesa currently only works on linux.

 [gfort2py](https://github.com/rjfarmer/gfort2py) (Also available via pip) (needs version >= 1.1.5)